Comuna 13 History – Medellins Street Art Capital

 During the 1980’s the infamous Medellin Cartel came to power.
 Led by Pablo Escobar they caused terror all over Colombia while building a drug empire.

-Comuna 13 was important to the Medellin Carel.
+Comuna 13 was important to the Medellin Cartel.
 This was because there was a highway behind Comuna 13 that could be used to traffic drugs out of Colombia.

 As a result, youth gangs were contracted by the cartel as hitmen, kidnappers, and more.
 This added to the violence in the neighborhood and made life even worse for the residents living there.